Jutho/TensorKit.jl/docs/src/man/sectors.md

     end
 end
 ```
 but a more efficient implementation may be provided.
-We refer to the section on [Fusion trees](@ref)
-for further information.

 Before discussing in more detail how a new sector type should be implemented, let us study
 the cases which have already been implemented.
 Currently, they all correspond to the irreps